Danilo Barthel

-Danilo Timon Barthel (born 24 October 1991) is a German professional basketball player who last played for Fenerbahçe of the Turkish Basketball Super League (BSL) and the EuroLeague.
+Danilo Timon Barthel (born 24 October 1991) is a German former professional basketball player.

 Professional career

 Barthel began his professional career in his hometown with USC Heidelberg in 2008.
 On 23 June 2011 he signed with Fraport Skyliners.

 In the 2013–14 season he played 34 league games for Frankfurt, averaging 11.3 points, 4.9 rebounds and 1.4 assists in 28.1 minutes per game.
 For the season, he was named the League's BBL Most Improved Player.

 With Frankfurt he won the 2015–16 FIBA Europe Cup in a final against Openjobmetis Varese.

 On 6 July 2016 he signed a two-year deal with Bayern Munich.
 On 17 June 2018 Barthel won his first BBL championship with Bayern after defeating Alba Berlin 3–2 in the finals.
 Barthel was named the Finals MVP after the decisive game five.
 Over five finals games, he averaged 12.8 points, 4.6 rebounds on 70.8% shooting from the field.

 On 13 July 2020 Barthel signed his first contract outside of Germany, accepting an offer from top Turkish side Fenerbahçe Istanbul.
 On 20 June 2022 Barthel parted ways with the Turkish club.

+On 20 August 2023, Barthel announced his retirement due to a persistent knee injury.